Rotation Invariant Quantization for Model Compression: Introduction

 \section{Introduction}

 Deep neural networks are widely used for various tasks, such as computer vision, \emph{Natural Language Processing} (NLP), and recommendation systems.
 Nevertheless, while performance continuously improves, the models become larger with a massive increase in the number of parameters.
-In fact, modern \emph{Neural Network} (NN) models may have billions and even trillions of parameters, which makes the deployment of these models a challenging task \citep{chang2020train}.
+In fact, modern \emph{Neural Network} (NN) models may have trillions of parameters, which makes the deployment of these models a challenging task \citep{chang2020train}.
 One way to mitigate this issue is compressing the model's parameters to reduce its overall memory footprint while satisfying an accuracy constraint.
 Namely, obtaining a smaller model that is (almost) as capable as the original model.
 The most common model compression techniques are weight pruning, quantization, knowledge distillation, and low-rank decomposition.
 Such optimizations strive to find a smaller model while keeping the original model's accuracy, overlooking the potential inherent in its entropy limit.
 In the context of NN models, the entropy value is of particular interest as it provides the (theoretical) number of bits required for representing the model parameters.
 The optimal compression asymptotically attains this entropy limit.

 In this context, lossy compression gives considerable merit as it facilitates reducing the NN size significantly with negligible accuracy degradation.
-The key steps of this approach are the \emph{quantization} and the \emph{compression} \citep[Ch.
-25]{polyanskiy2014lecture}.
+The key steps of this approach are the \emph{quantization} and the \emph{encoding} \citep[Ch.
+24]{polyanskiy2022information}.
 In the quantization phase, the number of unique weight values (symbols) is reduced, consequently reducing the model's entropy.
 Modifying the symbols' statistics, however, introduces distortion (i.e., quantization error) with respect to the original model.
 Hence, proper quantization methods are substantial as they determine both the resulting entropy and the distortion of the model's output.
+In the encoding phase, redundant information is removed, reaching the most compact representation possible without introducing further errors.
+Finding a solution that quantizes the model at the lowest possible bit rate while satisfying a certain distortion requirement is at the heart of quantization optimization problems, and is known as the rate-distortion problem \citep{thomas2006elements}.